pyplacca/audio-extractor/README.md

 python cli.py "path/to/video/file"
 ```

-_If you encounter any problems during usage, please feel free to open an issue and I will do well to address_
+_If you encounter any problems during usage, please feel free to open an issue and I will do well to address it_